Honor and Remember Month of May

 * Print out a list of fallen heroes from internet and post their names on social networking pages you may have, encourage friends and families as well

-In Virginia, the home of the organization’s headquarters, Honor and Remember Month will include “Virginia Run for the Fallen,” an event that will feature a team of 25 active duty military personnel from bases throughout Virginia who will complete a 236-mile journey to honor every Virginia service member who died as a result of serving during the War on Terror.
+In Virginia, the home of the organization’s headquarters, Honor and Remember Month will include “Virginia Run for the Fallen,” an annual event that will feature a team of 25 active duty military personnel from bases throughout Virginia who will complete a 236-mile journey to honor every Virginia service member who died as a result of serving during the War on Terror.
 Each mile of the route, which stretches from Fort Story in Virginia Beach to Arlington National Cemetery, will include a brief stop at a “hero marker” to pay individual tribute to family members, friends and comrades of the fallen.
 Each hero marker tribute will include a biographical description of a hero along with Honor and Remember Flags.

 Individuals who wish to organize Honor and Remember May (Month) events and observances in their state should put together a profile of those heroes in their communities who have died as a result of serving in the United States Armed Forces.
 They can then send that information to their local newspaper, radio and television outlets along with a brief explanation of Honor and Remember Month.
 Likewise, they can approach local businesses with their information and ask them to create a “Display of Heroes” in support of Honor and Remember Month.
 Local governments, civic organizations, sports teams and other organizations can also be asked to participate.